 “And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.” — Matthew 18:3

 The journey requires faith like a child, and we will indeed be tested.
 The heart and mind are of top priority to God because the testing of our faith produces the character that He desires to see flourish in us.

 Though these trials may be a challenge to go through, all of our hills and valleys contribute to our progress.
 Fighting God’s will can delay and even halt that progress for a time, and some “Pilgrims” even turn back on their journey, but we do not belong to those who shrink back, and are destroyed, but to those who have faith and are saved.
 (Hebrews 10:39).
 For clarification, to shrink back means to turn away from God.

 We can rest assured, however, that God will take care of all of our needs through even this humbling and testing, as He did for the Israelites on their exodus from Egypt.

 We do have an advantage that they didn’t have: a greater knowledge and a deeper understanding of what to expect along the way.
 We have confidence in what we hope for will actually happen!
 This is faith!

 To those who refuse to humble themselves, Jesus says this: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.”
 (Matthew 7:21)

 This is what it means to humble ourselves before God: we must turn away from who we are, or who we’ve become, and instead commit our lives to doing what pleases God.
 This can be a painful process.

-Thankfully, faith has already been mapped out for us, so as long as we keep the map open before us and communicate with our Guide we will never truly be lost.
+Thankfully, faith has already been mapped out for us, so as long as we keep the map open (The Holy Bible), and we communicate with our Guide, we will never truly be lost.